nathwill/chef-hekad/README.md

 ### hekad::service

-Installs and configures a hekad service.
+Installs and configures a heka user, group, and service.

-### hekad::journald

-configures heka to listen for journald syslog forwarding.

 ## Attributes